astropy/astropy-APEs/APE14.rst

 The content of this APE was discussed and accepted by multiple community stakeholders who have technical knowledge, practical experience, and project-level interest in WCS.
 The APE was accepted on Feb 28, 2018.

+This APE was subsequently revised on Nov 14, 2018 due to changes motivated by implementations in the astropy and gwcs packages.